ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Removed deprecated formats of platform.getTxStatus and platform.getCurrentValidators.
 - Added support for hex encodings of imported and exported users from the keystore API.
-- Set golang requirement to v1.15.5 to avoid a DoS vulnerability found in the golang standard lib.
+- Set Golang requirement to v1.15.5 to avoid a DoS vulnerability found in the Golang standard lib.
 - Added API clients to act as helpers interacting with the node software.
 - Enabled falling back to bootstrapping if a node becomes disconnected from the rest of the network.
 - Fixed the GetUTXOs APIs when UTXOs referenced multiple addresses.